 Early childhood education is education, teaching and care that have been pedagogically planned, with carefully considered goals.
-Trained early education teachers and child nurses work in early education.
+Trained early education teachers, social pedagogues and child carers work in early childhood education.

 In Finland, the child’s right to early childhood education begins from the beginning of the month when the child reaches the age of nine months.
 However, some parents take care of their children at home for longer.
 On average, a child starts early childhood education at the age of 1½–2 years.

 One of the parents usually looks after the child at home at least for the duration of the parental leave.
 The parental leave lasts for 320 working days, i.e. approximately 14 months.
 If you also look after your child at home after this period, you are entitled to child care leave from your work.
 The child care leave ends when the child turns three.

 You can find more information about family leave on the InfoFinland page Family leave.
 You can apply for financial support for the family leave period from Kela.
 Read more on the InfoFinland page Benefits for looking after a child at home.

 If you have a municipality of residence in Finland, you can apply for a place in municipal early childhood education for your child after the period of parental leave.
 At that point, the child will be approximately nine months old.
 If you do not have an official municipality of residence in Finland, you are considered a resident of the municipality in which you reside.

 - family day care (perhepäivähoito)

 At day-care centres, children are in larger groups than in group family day care.

 Family day care involves a care provider looking after the children in his or her own home.
 Some family day care providers look after children in the children's home.